UMAprotocol/UMIPs/UMIPs/YAMUSDETH Price iden umip.md

 # Security considerations

 Sushiswap is the most liquid DEX and it is an on-chain pooled AMM style exchange, if liquidity is withdrawn too fast, there may be a risk in the price peg, and therefore the integrity of the system.
 In the current setting, there would need to be a significant event that erodes confidence in YAM and the token, causing Sushiswap liquidity to be withdrawn quickly and en-masse.
 This threat is mitigated via YAM incentives paid to liquidity providers who stake their tokens.
-Furthermore, in also querying Huobi and Gate.io, this risk is minimized.
+The price on uniswap should follow sushiswap due to on chain arbitrage unless there is a serious problem with Ethereum.
+Furthermore, in also querying Huobi this risk is minimized.

 Adding this new identifier by itself poses little security risk to the DVM or priceless financial contract users.
 However, anyone deploying a new priceless token contract referencing this identifier should take care to parameterize the contract appropriately to the reference assetâ€™s volatility and liquidity characteristics to avoid the loss of funds for synthetic token holders.
 Additionally, the contract deployer should ensure that there is a network of liquidators and disputers ready to perform the services necessary to keep the contract solvent.